larus-breeze/hw_sensor/pcb/README.md

 # TODOs for hardware version 2.0
 - Add text (plane symbol) to mark default direction of flight on the pcb.
 - Add feedthrough capacitors for i2c connectors
 - Routing on Layer 4 to IMU?
 Does this make sense as close coppling to the 3.3VA layer.
+- Change error led connection to ESP32 pin

 ## Done
 - DONE: Larus Symbol on PCB